sbshah97/Old-Blog/_posts/2017-02-23-introduction-to-git-part-2.markdown

 ---
 layout: post
 title: "Introduction to Git and GitHub - Part II"
-description: "Using Git for group projects"
+description: "Introduction to Branches in Git"
 tags: ["Git","GitHub"]
 ---